lambdaclass/lambdaworks/crates/provers/gkr/README.md

 To help with the understanding of this implementation, we recommend reading our [blog post](https://blog.lambdaclass.com/gkr-protocol-a-step-by-step-example/).

+**Warning:** This GKR implementation is for educational purposes and should not be used in production.
+It uses the Fiat-Shamir transform, which is vulnerable to practical attacks in this context (see ["How to Prove False Statments"](https://eprint.iacr.org/2025/118.pdf)).

 ## Overview

 The GKR Protocol allows a Prover to convince a Verifier that he correctly evaluated an arithmetic circuit on a given input without the Verifier having to perform the entire computation.